quasarframework/quasar-template-meteor/README.md

 #### Quasar 1.0.0 beta
 Quasar in npm is now found at quasar, not quasar-framework.
 And quasar-extras has moved to @quasar/extras.
-There are a quite a few breaking changes in 1.0.0 so the ui code has changed from what was here for version 0.17.
+There are a some breaking changes in 1.0.0 so the ui code has changed from version 0.17.

 #### Meteor 1.8.0.2